-This section of the CASE Report covers two prescriptive code change proposals:

-1) requiring heat pumps when electric equipment space heating equipment is replaced and 2) requiring heat pump water heaters when electric resistance water heaters are replaced.
+This section of the CASE Report covers two prescriptive code change proposals: 1) requiring heat pumps when electric equipment space heating equipment is replaced and 2) requiring heat pump water heaters when electric resistance water heaters are replaced.

-The submeasures apply to all residential single family and multifamily buildings with individual space heating or water heating equipment.
-They do not apply to central space or water heating systems.
+The submeasures apply to all new or replacement equipment in residential single family and multifamily buildings with space heating or water heating equipment serving individual dwelling units.
+They do not apply to space heating or water heating equipment serving multiple dwelling units.
 Both submeasures would require updates to the compliance software for existing plus addition plus alteration analysis.